Pritom Hasan: Career

-He was inspired by his brother and started a musical career in his early 20s.
-His first composed song was titled Cheleti Abol Tabol Meyeti Pagol Pagol, which was released in 2015.
-Later on, he started singing and several of his songs gained popularity among youths.

 Hasan began his acting career by starring in a short film titled Habib Wahid: Jhor.
-His first breakthrough performance was in Nuhash Humayun's 700 Taka, which garnered popularity.
+His breakthrough performance was in Nuhash Humayun's 700 Taka, which garnered popularity.
 Since then he has acted in numerous music videos, short films, feature films, web content, and shows.
 Some of them include Khoka (short horror), Kache Ashar Oshomapto Golpo (TV), Wedding Bells (TV Miniseries), Bichhuz (TV Miniseries), YouTumor (2021 film), Pett Kata Shaw (TV Miniseries), among others.

 Personal life

-On October 28, 2022, Pritom married Shahtaj Monira Hashem, a Bangladeshi model, actress, singer and a talk show host after dating for five years.
-The wedding was held in a 5-star hotel in Srimangal, Sylhet, and was attended by several prominent figures such as filmmaker Nuhash Humayun and Habib Wahid.
+On 28 October 2022, Pritom married Shahtaj Monira Hashem, a Bangladeshi model, actress, singer and a talk show host, after a 5 year-long relationship with her.
+The wedding was held in a 5-star hotel in Srimangal, Sylhet, and was attended by several prominent figures such as filmmaker Nuhash Humayun, Safa Kabir, Sunerah Binte Kamal, Xefer Rahman, Ridy Sheikh and Habib Wahid.

-Pritom grew up in a Muslim household and identifies himself as a Sunni Muslim.